makrai/notes/bedi-2105-multimod-sarcasm-humor-classif-codemixed.md

 * Dario+ [42] treated the humor classification task as sequence labelling
   * conditional random field
 * in Indian languages, the study on humor classification is limited
-  * Khandelwal+ [45] is one of the first studies that involve humor classification in Hindi-English code-mixed language.
-They developed
+  * Khandelwal+ [45] is one of the first studies that involve humor classification in Hindi-English code-mixed language
-    * a dataset of ∼3,500 tweets with almost equal number of humorous and non-humorous tweets.
-The authors bench-marked the dataset on
+    * a dataset of ∼3,500 tweets with ~ equal number of +/- humorous tweets.
+The
     * SVM classifier using bag-of-word features
   * Sane+ [46] improved the SOTA on the same dataset using neural models
   * the dataset of Kandelwal+ [45] lacks both the context and multi-modality
-    * MaSaC has significantly more instances, and annotations for two tasks, ie sarcasm and humor detection
+  * MaSaC has significantly more instances, and
+    * annotations for two tasks, ie sarcasm and humor detection

 # 4 Methodology 4

 # 5 Dataset Preparation 5

 # 6 Experimental results and analysis 6

+## D. Comparative Analysis

+* comparative analysis by evaluating the existing systems on MaSaC.
+In
+* baseline models
+  * SVM [58]: We incorporate an SVM classifier on standalone utterances (without any context) as the baseline system.
+Depending on the textual representation, we evaluate two variants:
+    * a) on the average of the constituent word embeddings (T avg ), and
+    * b) on the embedding computed using the hierarchical attention module `H-ATN^U`.
+For the acoustic signal, we utilize the raw feature representation as mentioned in Section V-C
+  * MUStARD [11]: It is
+    an SVM-based system that takes an
+    * input: utterance and its contextual utterances for the classification
+    * eval context: previous five utterances as the context and learn the
+    * publicly available implementation 8 provided by Castro+ [11]
+  * Ghosh+ [32]: The underlying
+    * architecture of Ghosh+ [32] also incorporates the contextual information
+    * deep neural network architecture that models the contextual and target utterances using two separate CNN-BiLSTM layers
+    * the learned representations are combined in DNN for the classification 9
+    * eval context: the previous five utterances
+    * implementation of the model was adopted from [32] 10
+  * DialogRNN [59]: The DialogRNN (DRNN) [59] is one of the
+    * a recent classification model capable of handling conversational dialog
+    * originally proposed for the emotion recognition in conversation (ERC)
+    * the closest approach to our modeling of the two tasks, i.e., classifying each utterance in the conversational dialog
+    * encodes speaker-specific utterances independent of other speakers, and subsequently, incorporates each speaker-specific sequence to maintain the dialog sequence.
+We utilize the
+    * implementation 11 of DRNN [59] for the evaluation
+* Table VI reports the results of above comparative systems.
+For each
+  * both unimodal 12 textual and bi-modal textual+acoustic information.
+In
+  * text:
+    * SVM on T avg reports mediocre F1-scores of 22.5% and 35.6% for the sarcasm and humor classification, respectively.
+In contrast,
+    * the same SVM classifier improves the performance of two tasks (11% and 6%, respectively) by utilizing the embeddings of hierarchical attention module
+    * the contextual models (MUStARD [11] and Ghosh+ [32]) yield decent F1-scores
+      * 45.1% and 50.0% in sarcasm detection.
+Similarly,
+      * 59.8% and 57.6% F1-scores for the humor classification
+      * DialogRNN obtains the best comparative F1-scores of 67.0% and 71.4%,
+      * our proposed system reports ∼3% and ∼4.5% improvement over the best
+  * similar trends with the bi-modal textual+acoustic inputs for both tasks
+    * SVM-based system records the least F1-scores of 24.5% and 37.9%, while
+    * DialogRNN [59] reports the best performance with 70.8% and 72.0% F1-scores
+    * the proposed system over the comparative system with >1 and 10 points

 ## E. Error Analysis 10